Biplane fighter aces

 On 2 November, five Junkers Ju 87R Stukas from the 96o Gruppo Ba'T attacked Yanina.
 The town was also raided by ten Cant Z.1007bis from the 47o Stormo.

-Yanina was the main base from which the Greek forces were now launching their counter-attacks against the Italian forces, and three PZLs of 21 Mira had been detached here for defense.
+Yanina was the main base from which the Greek forces were now launching their counter-attacks against the Italian forces, and three PZLs of 21 Mira had been detached here for defence.
 These were scrambled after an attack on Larissa, led by Hiposminagos John Sakellariou.
 The interception took place over Mitsikeli Mountain, close to Yanina, but during the fight, Sakellariou was shot down and killed as he attacked one bomber.
 He was credited with having shot down two others before he fell, although it seems that none of the Italian units sustained any losses.
 Episminias Christos Papadopulos was also shot down and killed in his P.24 according to Greek sources.

 Although not mentioned in the Greek account of this raid, escorting CR.42s were present over Yanina and Capitano Giorgio Graffer's 365a Squadriglia engaged three PZLs.
 Capitano Graffer, Sottotenente Lorenzo Clerici, Sergente Bruno Zotti and Sergente Secchi claimed the three PZL shared shot down.